cqfd/traverse/README.md

 foo.bars.first # => the first bar
 ```

+This won't work if the pluralized parent node has attributes or if its children
+aren't all singularized versions of itself!
+Twitter's timeline is an example;
+the parent node's name is `statuses`, and its children are all named
+`timeline`, but the `statuses` node has an attribute.

 ### Attributes

 If your XML node has an attribute named `foo`, you can access that attribute